-The 2012-2013 season marks Matthew Oberstein’s first as Music Director and Conductor of the Philharmonic of Southern New Jersey; he is only the second in the PSNJ’s history.
-He is Principal Conductor of the Artemis Chamber Ensemble, Principal Guest Conductor of the New Amsterdam Symphony Orchestra, and previously served as Assistant Conductor of Regina Opera.
-He was in residence with the Vienna Philharmonic at the 2009 Salzburg Festival as winner of the Ansbacher Fellowship for Young Conductors.
-Recent engagements have included collaborations with the Kronos Quartet, Westchester Philharmonic, Slovak Sinfonietta Zilina, New Amsterdam Symphony Orchestra, South Shore Symphony, Riverside Orchestra, New Rochelle Opera, SYREN Modern Dance, and Purchase Dance Corps.
+In addition to leading the Philharmonic, Matthew is Principal Conductor of the Artemis Chamber Ensemble.
+In June 2016, he concluded an eight-year tenure as Principal Guest Conductor of the New Amsterdam Symphony Orchestra, and previously served as Assistant Conductor of the Regina Opera.
+Mr. Oberstein was in residence with the Vienna Philharmonic at the 2009 Salzburg Festival as winner of the Ansbacher Fellowship for Young Conductors.
+In 2012, he assisted the American Symphony Orchestra in its 50th anniversary performance of Mahler 8 at Carnegie Hall.
+Other recent engagements have included collaborations with the Kronos Quartet, Westchester Philharmonic, Slovak Sinfonietta Zilina, South Shore Symphony, Riverside Orchestra, New Rochelle Opera, SYREN Modern Dance, and Purchase Dance Corps.

 Mr. Oberstein has served as assistant to conductor Jane Glover in performances by the Chicago Opera Theatre at the Brooklyn Academy of Music, and at The Performing Arts Center at PurchaseCollege.
 He is founder and conductor of the Purchase Chamber Orchestra and Purchase Pops, and recently returned to his alma mater as guest conductor of the Purchase Chorus.
 He is a recipient of the 2005 State University of New York Chancellor’s Award for Student Excellence and the Purchase College President’s Award for Achievement.
 He was awarded the Tilles Scholar Award by the TillesCenter for the Performing Arts and the Special Conductor’s Award at the C.W.
 Post Chamber Music Festival.